-Theoretically, prostitution is prohibited in UAE, but actually it is really common, especially in Abu Dhabi.
+Theoretically, prostitution is prohibited in UAE, but actually, it is pretty common, especially in Abu Dhabi.
 The area’s daytime pedestrian traffic of residents and shoppatrons around Abu Dhabi’s oldest mall is gradually replaced by “ladies of the night” and their potential customers.
-Residents and shopkeepers said that, despite regular police raids, the continued presence of these women discouraged people from walking in the area at night.
+Residents and shopkeepers say that, despite regular police raids, the continued presence of these women discouraged people from walking in the area at night.
 Merchants said the open trade was not only bad for business but also made it impossible to walk comfortably in the area.
-People being stopped and grabbed by prostitutes on the middle of the street.
 How is that possible in such a strict country?
-Wouldn’t say that it is dangerous, but it’s not something that is a nice view for someone with a family.
-Not a suitable place for vacation with kids definitely.
+We wouldn’t say that it is dangerous, but it’s not something you’d enjoy seeing if you’re walking with your family.

 Cybercrime.
 Yeah, it’s true!
-Not like in rest of the world , as there has been a huge rise of hackers attacks reported, because Abu Dhabi and the whole UAE is among the top ten countries in the world which are vulnerable to cyber attacks.
-Emptying bank accounts, frauds and such.
-Maybe not an ideal destination for depositing your cash, isn’t it?
-Hackers choose this destination frequently, mostly because of the large economical benefits that this land possesses.
+Not as much as in the rest of the world though but still.
+Abu Dhabi and the whole UAE is among the top ten countries in the world vulnerable to cyber attacks.
+Emptying bank accounts, committing frauds, and other cyber crimes.
+Maybe it is not an ideal destination for depositing your cash, isn’t it?
+Hackers choose this destination frequently and considering how rich this place is, it’s not a surprise really.

-As a major commercial driver in the region, Abu Dhabi is vulnerable for money laundering, though UAE have taken some measures against organized crime, this criminal act has been and still is in it’s uprise and it doesn’t seem to be going down anytime soon, as the country is getting richer, it is kinda expected to have more people trying to make their riches on some non ethical ways.
+As a major commercial force in the region, Abu Dhabi is vulnerable for money laundering, though the UAE has taken some measures against organized crime, this criminal act has been and still is in its uprise and it doesn’t seem to be going down anytime soon.

-One of the richest cities in the world, but it’s can’t be that everyone is rich.
-What about the poverty issue in Abu Dhabi and UAE itself?
-Poverty rates can be blamed for the continuous image of somewhat extreme wealth, as those who are underpaid and poor are not reported by the government.
-As it was written in some articles, people wouldn’t be living in poor conditions if luxurious life hadn’t been one of their life priorities.
-So what does this exactly mean?
-Around 80% of people who receive help from Red Crescent have loans that leave them unable to pay for the essential of living.
-People actually try really hard to look rich, it is more for the wealth image than it is for the proper way of life.
-It obviously draws the question is the wealth of the country based on people who look wealthy for the sake of general image and the ones who are rich are just too rich?
-Maybe a bit of a sick representation of countries wealth, don’t you think?
+Abu Dhabi is one of the richest cities in the world, yes, but it can’t be that everyone is rich!
+What about the poverty issue in Abu Dhabi and the UAE itself?
+Believe it or not, there are many poor people in Abu Dhabi too but those that are underpaid and poor are not featured in the media so we don’t see the other side.
+But what is the cause?
+Around 80% of people who receive help from Red Crescent have loans that leave them unable to pay for the essentials.
+People actually try really hard to appear rich even if they are not.
+On the contrary.
 The rich are getting richer and the poor are trying to look like them even though it hurts them more than it benefits them.